RickyWanga/Gearduino/README.md

 # Gearduino
-A simple Arduino project for displaying the current gear on an Automatic Sequential Gearbox
+A simple Arduino project for displaying the current gear on an Automatic Sequential Gearbox.
 # Circuit Overview
 ![This is an image](https://github.com/RickyWanga/Gearuino/blob/main/image.png)
 # Live Simulation